fabioedoardoluigialberto/mtg_deck_simulator/README.md

 # mtg_deck_simulator
-A very simple Magic: The Gathering cards deck simulator for statistical purposes.
+A very simple Magic: The Gathering cards deck simulator notebook for statistical purposes.

 # Description
 Deck preparation in the Magic The Gathering card game requires a good library of cards and serious strategical skills.